GoogleCloudPlatform/storage-sdrs/scripts/provisioning/README.md

 It is intended to be used during the provisioning phase - post bucket creation, but before SDRS executes retention.

-It allows you to either create or destroy an STS "Job Pool" of 25 jobs per bucket that will be
+It allows you to either create or destroy an STS "Job Pool" of 1, 2, 4, 6, or 24 jobs jobs per bucket that will be
 reutilized over the lifetime of the bucket by SDRS to enforce retention.

-The 'create' command must be run one time only, once per bucket to create an STS Job Pool for that bucket.
+The 'create' command should be run one time only, once per bucket to create an STS Job Pool for that bucket.
 The 'delete' command should be run one time upon retiring a bucket from the purview of SDRS for retention enforcement.